scottish-pl-institute/spls/README.md

 ## Code of Conduct

-From December 2025 onward,
-all SPLS events and activities will operate under the [following Code of Conduct](CODE-OF-CONDUCT).

-The SPLS Zulip operates under it's on [Code of Conduct](CONDUCT).
+The SPLS Zulip operates under the following [Code of Conduct](CONDUCT).

 ## Forthcoming SPLS Meeting